Our featured interprofessional collaborator for November/December 2018 is Alisha Peterson, BSN, RN, CCRN.

 Working in the CCU has led her to develop a passion for cardiology, and especially the growing heart failure population.
 She is also passionate about improving health literacy for her patients and advocating for rural and underserved populations.
 Her goal as a future Nurse Practitioner is to utilize her experiences and passions to empower patients to lead healthier lives, while continuing her work to improve the care for those living with heart failure.

 Alisha has been working with an interprofessional grant team led by Brenda Zierler, PhD, RN, FAAN, to integrate an interprofessional Heart Failure management protocol into practice at outpatient clinics treating underserved patients with heart failure.
+Alisha will be presenting her work at the 2019 Western Institute of Nursing Research Conference in San Diego, CA.

 “Alisha has done a remarkable job of spearheading the collaborative development of an outpatient Heart Failure management protocol with colleagues from SeaMar.
 This work has tremendous potential to streamline and improve outpatient heart failure care in their clinics, and can serve as a model for translation to other outpatient partner clinics,” said Kevin O’Brien, MD, the Service Director of Inpatient Cardiology at the University of Washington Medical Center and Professor of Medicine with the UW Department of Cardiology.